informalsystems/tendermint-rs/docs/spec/lightclient/detection/req-ibc-detection.md

   some faulty.

-## Informal Problem Statement: Fork dectection in IBC
+## Informal Problem Statement: Fork detection in IBC

 ### Relayer requirement: Evidence for Handler